microsoft/browsecloud/README.md

 Our documentation is available on this repository's [wiki](https://github.com/microsoft/browsecloud/wiki).

 # Build and Test
-We're working on adding a CI/CD pipeline to this repository.
-We have one already running on the internal repository on Azure DevOps.
-More to come soon!
+We have Azure Pipelines set up on the pull request workflow for pre-checkin validation.
+The piepline will also deploy the demo site on merge with master.

+TODO: add local build steps here.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to